What is a microdiscectomy?

 The main causes of neck and back pain

-During the aging process, the anatomy of our spine tends to deteriorate.
-This deterioration is often the main cause of neck and back pain, and leads to a number of spinal conditions including arthritis, bulging or herniated discs and spinal stenosis.
-These conditions then lead to the compression of nerves, causing patients increased pain, numbness and tingling.
+During the aging process, the anatomy of the spine tends to deteriorate.
+This deterioration is often the main cause of neck and back pain and leads to a number of spinal conditions including arthritis, bulging or herniated discs and spinal stenosis.
+These conditions then lead to the compression of nerves, causing patients increased pain, numbness, tingling and weakness.

 Though a microdiscectomy is a less invasive option, patients still risk having their muscles cut into as the surgeon accesses the spinal column, resulting in a painful recovery.
-Laser Spine Institute offers a discectomy, which is similar to the microdiscectomy, but a minimally invasive alternative.
-During the discectomy, the surgeon utilizes an incision that is less than 1-inch in length.
-The surgeon will then gently spread apart the muscles, using a series of dilating tubes to access the spinal column.
+Laser Spine Institute offers a discectomy, which is similar to the microdiscectomy but is a minimally invasive alternative.
+During the discectomy, our board-certified surgeons+ utilizes a less than 1-inch incision to access the spine and they will then spread apart the muscles, using a series of dilating tubes to access the spinal column.

 Laser Spine Institute is the leader in minimally invasive spine surgery and has helped more than 75,000 patients find relief from chronic neck or back pain.
 Our procedures result in no lengthy recovery and are able to have patients up and walking within a few hours of surgery.^ To learn more about the types of minimally invasive procedures we offer as an alternative to microdiscectomy, contact us today.
 We are here to help guide you through your journey to wellness.

 Through a no-cost MRI review* of your spine, we can evaluate your condition to determine if you are a potential candidate for one of our discectomy procedures.